btwooton/btwooton.github.io/essays/from-polyglot-to-software-engineer.md

 My journey as a software engineer and developer began unassumingly enough.
 As a young and inexperienced lab technician at the Hawaii Cooperative Fishery Research Unit, I began to grow weary of spending day after day sawing away furiously at dead groupers, leaving the lab covered in scales and fish offal.
 Somehow, I had imagined that life as a marine biologist would be more glamorous than this.

 <img class="ui small right rounded floated image" src="../images/r-logo.jpeg">
 I found solace in performing data analysis utilizing the R programming language and statistical environment.
 I was mesmerized by how a simple series of text based commands could compel the computer to produce elaborate charts and figures.
-I wondered, “what else could I do with this newfound craft of programming?”
+I wondered, “what else can I do with this newfound craft of programming?”

 ## Down the Rabbit Hole

 <img class="ui small left rounded floated image" src="../images/rabbit-hole.webp">
 As it turns out, you can get computers to do a plethora of amazing things by sitting down and writing some code.
 As an avid gamer, I settled on the idea of developing the next successful indie game.
 To say that this was easier said than done would be an understatement.
-After a few quick Google queries, I discovered that I would need to learn C++, as that seemed to be the language of choice in the game development industry.
+After a few quick Google queries, I discovered that I needed to learn C++, as that appeared to be the language of choice in the game development industry.

 <img class="ui small right rounded floated image" src="../images/pointer-joke.jpg">
 As a complete newbie, C++ turned out to be an incredibly unforgiving language, and I felt discouraged by my inability to grasp some of the quirkier concepts of the language, such as pointers and templates.
 Additionally, the concept of object-oriented programming was completely over my head at this point.
-Any dream of implementing my own game that other people would feel excited to play felt thousands of miles away.
+Any dream of implementing a game that other people would feel excited to play felt thousands of miles away.

 ## Back to Basics

 <img class="ui small left rounded floated image" src="../images/white-space.jpg">
-If I was going to become a competent enough programmer, able to develop complicated programs such as games, I needed to start with something simple.
+If I was going to become a competent enough programmer, capable of developing complex programs such as games, I needed to start with something simple.
 I initially chose the Python programming language, after reading numerous recommendations citing its merits as a beginner’s language.
 Python was certainly much easier for my callow eyes to grok than C++, yet I found that my code was still somehow plagued with frustrating syntax errors.
 Unsatisfied by my brief excursion in Python, I began to explore the vast ecosystem of programming languages, searching for one to call my own.

 ## A Programming Language Polyglot